-It's often been said that an artist has a lifetime to release their first album and less than a year for their follow-up album.
-It's been termed "The Sophmore Album Curse."
-The theory is that a band's first album is comprised of songs that they've been composing and perfecting since they started forming barre chords.
-But, they have very little time for their second release, and it's even worse if their debut was a success.
-There's pressure from their label, their fans, and the band since they've put most of their gems on the first album which sometimes, not always, leaves the follow-up with a lot to be desired.
+It's often been said that an artist has a lifetime to release their first album and a year for their follow-up album.
+Termed "The Sophmore Album Curse," the theory is that a band's first album is comprised of songs that they've been composing and perfecting since they learned barre chords.
+But, they have very little time for their second release, and it's even worse if their debut was a success, due to pressure from their label, fans, and the band itself.
+They've put most of their hits on the first album which sometimes leaves the follow-up with a lot to be desired.

 Examples of artists who crushed their "Sophmore Curse"